NCEAS/eml/docs/eml-semantic-annotation-primer.md

 In the context of the Semantic Web, the RDF model relies extensively on dereferenceable URIs in the subject and predicate positions, and URIs or literals in the object position (there are small formal exceptions to this not immediately relevant here).
 RDF triples can be expressed in several syntaxes, including XML, JSON-LD, and Turtle, among others.
 RDFS then can be used to enrich the precision and expressivity of the components of a triple, as well as clarify the relationships among these.

+<a name="FAQ-are-all-eml-attributes-measurements"></a>

+**Q: Are all EML dataTable attributes "measurements"?**

+A: Yes, in the context of a data table and for annotation purposes, any attribute (observation or column of data) can be considered ‘a measurement’.
+A philosopher might disagree, saying that unique identifiers are not really measurements; but many “nominals”, i.e. text strings identifying some class types (e.g. predator, lizard, tundra) imply quantification.

+<a name="FAQ-example-labels"></a>

 **Q: Can you provide an example of a controlled vocabulary with a rdfs:label or skos:label?**

 A: Most Semantic Web vocabularies make extensive use of rdfs:label or SKOS label properties.
 For example, this URI: http://purl.dataone.org/odo/ECSO_00000536 is from the ECSO ontology, under development at NCEAS by NSF's DataONE and Arctic Data Center.
 Within that ontology, the URI is associated with an rdfs:label of "Carbon Dioxide Flux", and a skos:altLabel of "CO2 flux".
 If you dereference the URI, you will see how the BioPortal ontology repository displays this information-- providing a human-readable representation of the underlying RDF/OWL language in which the ontology is stored.

+<a name="FAQ-what-does-RDF-look-like"></a>

 **Q: An image of an RDF graph is great, but a computer doesn't parse that.
 What does the RDF look like?**